lowlight-ua/dos-pesos/README.md

 ## Creating an IoT thing

 These steps will set up a new IoT thing by provisioning the necessary AWS resources, associating the IoT thing with the Greengrass core, and generating files to provision the IoT thing on the desired machine.
-The IoT thing will then be ready to connect to the Edge device.
-Execute this steps for every IoT thing you wish to create.
+The IoT thing will then be ready to connect to the Edge device created in the previous step.

+*You may execute these steps many times for every IoT thing you wish to create.*

 **On the development machine:**